IrupePozoGraviz/teQueenMatch/README.md

 ## Project Overview

-TechConnect is born out of a shared vision to create a digital space where individuals from underrepresented groups in the tech industry can connect, network, and foster mentorship relationships.
+TeQueenMatch is born out of a shared vision to create a digital space where individuals from underrepresented groups in the tech industry can connect, network, and foster mentorship relationships.
 We recognized the need for a platform that caters specifically to the unique experiences and challenges faced by women and non-binary individuals in tech.

 ### Features
 - **User Profiles**: Create and customize your profile to highlight your interests, experiences, and preferences.